OpenZeppelin/cairo-contracts/docs/Timelock.md

 ## Updating the minimum delay

-In the event that changing the minimum delay appears necessary, the timelock contract and only the timelock contract can update the delay.
+In the event that changing the minimum delay appears necessary and the timelock is self-governed (meaning no one has admin privileges aside from the contract itself), the timelock contract and only the timelock contract can update the delay.
 In other words, the proposers and executors must schedule and execute an operation with the timelock contract set as the target address; therefore, the [update_delay](#update_delay) call comes from the timelock contract itself.

 ```python
     update_delay_call = from_call_to_call_array(